ABD-AZE/ZK_Prover_AVS/Readme.md

 ### For Running backend and frontend

 1. Run `cd frontend`
+2. Run `npm install`
-2. Run `npm start`
+3. Run `npm start`
-3. Open new terminal tab and run `cd backend`
+4. Open new terminal tab and run `cd backend`
-4. Run `npm install ethers express dotenv cors`
+5. Run `npm install`
+6. Run `ts-node index.ts`

 ## Learning
-Throughout the development of ZKprover as an AVS, we gained invaluable insights into how autonomous verification systems interact with both operators and consumers.
-Learning and implementing zkproofs presented significant challenges but also deepened our understanding of cryptographic protocols and their applications in secure computation verification.
-Due to time constraints, our initial focus has been on enabling the AVS to verify the sum of two numbers.
+Throughout the development of ZKprover as an AVS, we gained invaluable insights into how autonomous verification systems interact with both operators and consumers.we also learned and implemented zk proofs in circom language.
+Though the circuit we used is a simple one, but understanding its working helped us gain a lot of knowledge.Due to time constraints, our initial focus has been on enabling the AVS to verify the sum of two numbers.
 Looking ahead, we are enthusiastic about expanding its capabilities to handle more complex tasks, thereby enhancing its utility and versatility for users seeking robust, decentralized verification solutions.

 ## Team Members